-Sheep's Head Way Walking Holiday — 7 Days (Moderate)
+The Sheep's Head Way Walking Guide - Ireland's Hidden Gem

 The 6-day version is the proper Sheep's Head trip.
 Four walking days, two travel days, and the complete circular trail walked end-to-end — including the signature climb over the Seefin ridge on the final walking day, the highest point on the entire peninsula.